C2P-GCN: Cell-to-Patch Graph Convolutional Network for Colorectal Cancer Grading: Methodology

 \subsection{Network architecture}

-For network architecture, we use a multi-layer Graph Convolutional Network (GCN) followed by a series of linear layers and a softmax classification layer.
-For each graph convolutional layer, $GCN_{l}$, with ReLU activation and dropout, the equations might be represented as follows:
+In the C2P-GCN architecture, we use a multi-layer Graph Convolutional Network (GCN) followed by a series of linear layers and a softmax classification layer.
+For each GCN layer, $GCN_{l}$, with ReLU activation and dropout, the equations might be represented as follows:

-Here, $A'_I$ is the weighted adjacency matrix where ${(A'_{ij})}_I = {(A_{ij})}_I \cdot w_{ij}$, $W^{(l)}$ is the learnable weight matrix at layer $l$, $X^{(l)}$ is the input to a GCN layer $l$, and $H^{(l+1)}$ is the node feature matrix at layer $l+1$.
-Then, we apply a global mean pooling on the feature representation of each layer and then concatenate the pooled features from all GCN layers L as:
+here, $A'_I$ is the weighted adjacency matrix where ${(A'_{ij})}_I = {(A_{ij})}_I \cdot w_{ij}$.
+The learnable weight matrix at layer $l$ is presented as $W^{l}$, the input to a GCN layer $l$ is $X^{l}$, and $H^{l+1}$ is the node feature matrix at layer $l+1$.
+We apply a global mean pooling on the feature representation of each layer and then concatenate the pooled features from all GCN layers $L$ as: